barbeau/gpstest/.github/CONTRIBUTING.md

 This guide details how to use issues and pull requests (for new code) to improve GPSTest.

+## Start contributing

+Want to contribute, but don't know where to start?
+Take a look at the issues marked with the [your-first-pr](https://github.com/barbeau/gpstest/labels/your-first-pr) label and comment to let me know if you're interested in working on it.

 ## Code Style and Template

 We use the [Android Open-Source Project (AOSP) Code Style Guidelines](http://source.android.com/source/code-style.html).